 A & B PETROL URUNLERI.
 V/S. MV NAZLICON & OTHERS

-Plaintiff sought recovery of liability of outstanding price of fuel / bunker services provided by it to defendant company for 2 ships.
+Plaintiff sought recovery of liability of outstanding price of fuel/bunker services provided by it to defendant company for 2 ships.
 When the suit was filed defendants had already sold the ships which were in the process of breaking.
-Admiralty jurisdiction of High Court under S. 3 (2) (1) of Admiralty Jurisdiction of High Courts Ordinance 1980, could be invoked to determine any cause / claim in respect of necessaries supplied to a ship including fuel / bunker service.
-According to S.4 (4) of Admiralty Jurisdiction of High Courts Ordinance, if a claim under S. 3 (1) of Admiralty Jurisdiction of High Courts Ordinance, 1980, arising in connection with a ship, claim could give rise to a maritime lien on the ship only when Admiralty jurisdiction of High Court could be invoked by an action in rem against the ship, if at the time when the action was brought, that ship was beneficially owned in respect of majority shares therein by that person who was liable to the claim in an action in personam.
+Admiralty jurisdiction of the High Court under S. 3 (2) (1) of Admiralty Jurisdiction of High Courts Ordinance 1980, could be invoked to determine any cause/claim in respect of necessaries supplied to a ship including fuel / bunker service.
+According to S.4 (4) of Admiralty Jurisdiction of High Courts Ordinance, if a claim under S. 3 (1) of Admiralty Jurisdiction of High Courts Ordinance, 1980, arising in connection with a ship, the claim could give rise to a maritime lien on the ship only when Admiralty jurisdiction of High Court could be invoked by an action in rem against the ship, if at the time when the action was brought, that ship was beneficially owned in respect of majority shares therein by that person who was liable to the claim in an action in personam.
 Suit filed by plaintiff was not maintainable under Admiralty jurisdiction of High Court.
 Suit was dismissed, in circumstances.

 MSC TEXTILES (PVT) LTD. V/S. ASIAN POLLUX & OTHERS